Table of Contents

 The dry season starts in June, July, August, September and December, January, February.
 For bird lovers, the wet season is ideal and it begins in March, April, May and October, November.

-Budget options: Broadbill Forest camp/Buhoma Community Rest Camp/Wagtail Eco Safari Camp.
+Budget Lodges in Bwindi include; Broadbill Forest camp, Buhoma Community Rest Camp and Wagtail Eco Safari Camp.

 The Park is reachable by road or by air.
 By road, you can begin your journey from Entebbe or Kampala via Masaka-Mbarara-Kabale and you will need 8-10 hours to drive.